Communist Party of Indonesia: Revolt

-However, a limited revolt in Batavia (as Jakarta was then known) began out on 12 November; similar revolts took place in Padang, Bantam and Surabaya.
+However, a limited revolt in Batavia (as Jakarta was then known) began on 12 November; similar revolts took place in Padang, Bantam and Surabaya.
 The Batavia revolt was crushed in a day or two, and the others were quashed in a few weeks.

 Aftermath

 As a result of the failed revolution, 13,000 people were arrested, 4,500 imprisoned, 1,308 interned, and 823 exiled to the Boven-Digoel camp in the Digul region of Western New Guinea; several people died in captivity.
 Many non-communist political activists were also targeted by colonial authorities under the pretext of suppressing the communist rebellion, and the party was outlawed by the Dutch East Indies government in 1927.
 The PKI went underground, and Dutch (and, later, Japanese) surveillance ensured that it was never a disciplined or coherent organisation for the remainder of the pre-war period.

 During the initial period of illegality, with much of its leadership imprisoned, the PKI kept a somewhat lower profile.
-Although PKI leader Musso returned from his Moscow exile in 1935 to reorganize the underground (or "illegal") PKI, his stay in Indonesia was brief.
-The party now worked on a variety of fronts, such as Gerindo and trade unions.
+Although PKI leader Musso returned from his Moscow exile in 1935 to reorganize the underground (or "illegal") PKI, his stay in Indonesia was brief, and the leadership of that illegal branch (such as Djokosoedjono) were soon arrested and exiled to Boven-Digoel.
+Remnants of the party worked on a variety of fronts, such as Gerindo and trade unions.
 It began working amongst Indonesian students in the Netherlands within the nationalist organization Perhimpunan Indonesia, which the party would soon control.